antstorm/proposals/ruby/phase-1.md

 Notes:

 - This configuration will get picked by the singleton client
-- This configuration will be used by the worker (unless explicitly overriden)
+- This configuration will be used by the worker (unless explicitly overridden)
 - This is not the full list of available configuration options
 - All the configuration options come with sane defaults